ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

     (raylet) [2022-11-17 09:16:52,264 E 90996 90996] (raylet) node_manager.cc:3096: 1 Workers (tasks / actors) killed due to memory pressure (OOM), 0 Workers crashed due to other reasons at node (ID: 90efe99b630d4b1f6ac1504df64764732d555b526049638f9d86552f, IP: 172.17.0.2) over the last time period.
 To see more information about the Workers killed on this node, use `ray logs raylet.out -ip 172.17.0.2`
     (raylet)
     (raylet) Refer to the documentation on how to address the out of memory issue: https://docs.ray.io/en/latest/ray-core/scheduling/ray-oom-prevention.html.
 Consider provisioning more memory on this node or reducing task parallelism by requesting more CPUs per task.
-To adjust the kill threshold, set the environment variable `RAY_memory_usage_threshold_fraction` when starting Ray.
-To disable worker killing, set the environment variable `RAY_memory_monitor_interval_ms` to zero.
+To adjust the kill threshold, set the environment variable `RAY_memory_usage_threshold` when starting Ray.
+To disable worker killing, set the environment variable `RAY_memory_monitor_refresh_ms` to zero.

     (raylet) [2022-11-17 09:17:03,461 E 90996 90996] (raylet) node_manager.cc:3096: 1 Workers (tasks / actors) killed due to memory pressure (OOM), 0 Workers crashed due to other reasons at node (ID: 90efe99b630d4b1f6ac1504df64764732d555b526049638f9d86552f, IP: 172.17.0.2) over the last time period.
 To see more information about the Workers killed on this node, use `ray logs raylet.out -ip 172.17.0.2`
     (raylet)
     (raylet) Refer to the documentation on how to address the out of memory issue: https://docs.ray.io/en/latest/ray-core/scheduling/ray-oom-prevention.html.
 Consider provisioning more memory on this node or reducing task parallelism by requesting more CPUs per task.
-To adjust the kill threshold, set the environment variable `RAY_memory_usage_threshold_fraction` when starting Ray.
-To disable worker killing, set the environment variable `RAY_memory_monitor_interval_ms` to zero.
+To adjust the kill threshold, set the environment variable `RAY_memory_usage_threshold` when starting Ray.
+To disable worker killing, set the environment variable `RAY_memory_monitor_refresh_ms` to zero.

     Traceback (most recent call last):
       File "oom.py", line 11, in <module>